 The Morson Group has committed to continually reducing our total Greenhouse Gas Emissions in absolute terms and achieving Net Zero emissions by 2023.

 This will be achieved through absolute emission reduction and offsetting the residual amounts.
-Currently 82% of our emissions are derived from Operational Road Travel and other business travel.
+Currently, 82% of our emissions are derived from Operational Road Travel and other business travel.

 We aim to reduce our business travel and accommodation associated emissions through the greater use of technology including virtual meetings.
 We are committed to the de-carbonisation of our road vehicles, both our company cars and commercial vehicles.
 At present 49% of our company car fleet are low emission vehicles, either electric or hybrid and we are committed to achieving a 95% total by the end of 2023.

 By 2023 we aim to complete all regular, commercial vehicle journeys under 50 miles distance round trip by electric, commercial vehicles.
-As suitable ultra-low emission commercial vehicles come to the market Morson Group are committed to be an early adopter of new technology, ultra-low emission vehicles.
+As suitable ultra-low emission commercial vehicles come to the market Morson Group are committed to being an early adopter of new technology, ultra-low emission vehicles.
 We currently offset 95% of our Morson Group commercial vehicle emissions through the 100% fuel offset schemes for commercial vehicles at both Morson Talent and Vital.
-Electricity consumption on our premises accounts for 14% of our Carbon emissions and we have already commenced BIM modelling of our premises by Morson Projects and Waldeck in pursuit of building efficiency.
+Electricity consumption on our premises accounts for 14% of our carbon emissions and we have already commenced BIM modelling of our premises by Morson Projects and Waldeck in pursuit of building efficiency.

 Initial carbon reduction projects include the installation of LED lighting at Head Office and other premises.
-As current electricity supply contracts expire we will purchase carbon neutral electricity including power from renewable sources for our premises.
+As current electricity supply contracts expire we will purchase carbon-neutral electricity including power from renewable sources for our premises.
 We have commenced a feasibility study for on-site generation on our premises and intend to install solar generation and potentially wind power.

-In addition to these carbon reduction steps we will invest in carbon removal projects selected on the basis of quality criteria and verification of the carbon reduction impact.
+In addition to these carbon reduction steps, we will invest in carbon removal projects selected on the basis of quality criteria and verification of the carbon reduction impact.
 In doing so we will offset the remaining residual emissions.

-The Morson Group supported by its associated companies and other interested parties will develop a collaborative hub with our clients, business partners and other key industries to accelerate the transition to a net zero future together.
+The Morson Group supported by its associated companies and other interested parties will develop a collaborative hub with our clients, business partners and other key industries to accelerate the transition to a net-zero future together.

 Morson Group’s HSQE director Gareth Morris said: